kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 with a small example.

 For our example, let's have a look at the function that sorts a list.
-Its type in Haskell can look like this:
+Its type in Haskell looks like this:

 ```haskell
 sort :: Ord a => [a] -> [a]